baorlys/BaoLy-YPP3/Database design/8WeekSQLChallenge/Markdown/Case Study #3 - Foodie-Fi.md

 WHERE plan_id = 0
 ```

-1. Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc)
+**10 - Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc)**

 ```sql
 SELECT